manjrekarom/XbyY/README.md

 ### What you have to do or rather how to contribute?
-1. Fork this repo.
+1. Fork this repository.
-2. Clone the repository.
+2. Clone your forked repository.
 3. Modify the [XbyY.md](./XbyY.md) file and add a new file in [XbyY folder](https://github.com/manjrekarom/XbyY/tree/master/XbyY).
-4. Make any additional changes (need to create new folder or files).
+4. Make any additional changes (if you need to create new folder or files).
 5. Push the changes to your local reposiory.
 4. Make a PR for changes to be added here.
-5. And lastly **Star this repository** if you think the idea is something you find of use.
+5. And lastly **Star this repository** if you think the idea is something that you find of use.
 Thanks!

 ### What to change and a template for changes?
 You will directly edit the **XbyY.md file** with your name, problem and category.
 You will also create and upload a file in the **XbyY folder**.
 The problem statement will cover your problem.
 Give a brief solution (preferrably one-two words, if its some code snippet write the language name like in Python) like name of the library or framework or practise.